HB374 (2025) Compare Changes

 "Shall we adopt the provisions of RSA 32:5-b, and implement a tax cap whereby the governing body (or budget committee) shall not submit a recommended budget that increases the amount to be raised by local taxes, based on the prior fiscal year's actual amount of local taxes raised, by more than _ (insert either a fixed dollar amount or a fixed percentage)?"

-3 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; School District Budget Cap.
-Amend RSA 32:5-e, II to read as follows:
+5 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; School District Budget Cap.
+RSA 32:5-e is repealed and reenacted to read as follows:

 II.
-The annual increase for inflation (IF) shall be either an inflation index published by the U.S. Bureau of Labor Statistics as of January 1 or the annual Municipal Cost Index (MCI) published by American City and County as of January 1.
+The annual increase for inflation (IF) shall be either? a fixed percentage,?annual percentage change of an inflation index published by the U.S. Bureau of Labor Statistics as of October 1, preceding the date of the budget hearing held pursuant to RSA 32:5, I,?or annual percentage change of the Municipal Cost Index (MCI) published by American City and County as of October 1, preceding the date of the budget hearing held pursuant to RSA 32:5, I.

-4 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; Adoption of School District Budget Cap.
-Amend RSA 32:5-f, IV to read as follows:
+6 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; Adoption of School District Budget Cap.
+Amend RSA 32:5-f, IV and V to read as follows:

 IV.
 The wording of the question shall be: "Shall we adopt the provisions of RSA 32:5-e, and implement a budget cap whereby the school board (or budget committee) shall not submit a recommended budget that is higher than _ dollars per pupil cost times the average daily membership in residence of the school district as of October 1 of the year immediately preceding the proposed budget year plus a percent annual increase for inflation.
 Requires a 3/5ths majority of the school district."
 Alternatively, if an annual inflation index is used, the wording of the question shall be: "Shall we adopt the provisions of RSA 32:5-e, and implement a budget cap whereby the school board (or budget committee) shall not submit a recommended budget that is higher than __ dollars per pupil cost times the average daily membership in residence of the school district as of October 1 of the year immediately preceding the proposed budget year plus an annual increase for inflation using (the index) published by (the U.S. Bureau of Labor Statistics or American City and County) as of January 1.
 Requires a 3/5ths majority of the school district."

-5 Applicability.
-RSA 32:5-b, I and II, RSA 32:5-c, IV, RSA 32:5-e, II, and RSA 32:5-f, IV, as amended by sections 1, 2, 3, and 4 of this act, shall apply to local tax caps and school district budget caps adopted prior to the effective date of this act and shall not require local amendment or re-adoption by a town or district.
+8 ?
+Applicability. ?RSAs 32:5-b, I-II, 32:5-c, IV-V-a, 32:5-e, I, II, and IV, and 32:5-f, IV-V-a, as amended by sections 1 through 7 of this act, shall apply to local tax caps and school district budget caps adopted prior to the effective date of this act and shall not require local amendment or re-adoption by a town or district.

 Changed Version